top of page

 17. Triceps Brachii (long head)

-Scapular Dyskinesis – Abnormal Motion Patterns
+Scapular Dyskinesis

-Equally as important as the synergy of shoulder girdle joints, an effective balance of myofascial (muscle and connective tissue) forces are needed to create a smooth scapulohumeral rhythm.
+Equally important as the synergy of shoulder girdle joints, an effective balance of myofascial (muscle and connective tissue) forces are needed to create a smooth scapulohumeral rhythm.

 • Good scapulohumeral rhythm is essential for optimal shoulder function.
 (3)